Wyden13/simple-logistic-regression/README.md

 # simple-logistic-regression
-I implemented a simple logistic regression model class using Numpy for calculating vectorized values and matplotlib library for visualizing data points
+I implemented a simple logistic regression model class using Numpy for calculating vectorized values and matplotlib library for visualizing data points.
+I document what I've learned and my understanding about it
 ## Sigmoid Function in Logistic Regression
 $$h_\theta (x) = \frac{1}{1 + e^{(-\theta^T x)}} $$